cchanging/asterinas/docs/src/kernel/roadmap.md

 # Roadmap

-Asterinas is a general-purpose OS kernel designed to support multiple CPU architectures and a variety of use cases.
+Astros is a general-purpose OS kernel designed to support multiple CPU architectures and a variety of use cases.
 Currently, it only supports x86-64 VMs.
 Our roadmap includes the following plans: